JeremyLikness/AngularHealthApp/ReadMe.md

 message that the function is undefined.
 Once the function is defined and added to the test harness, you see the failure is now related to the result being undefined.

-Next, the BMI formula is applied to the function and the tests now pass.
+05 - Next, the BMI formula is applied to the function and the tests now pass.

+The specifications and functions for the BMR and THR formulas have been added and passed.
+Now there are three more items to consider.
+First is a unit of measure state so that the user can switch between Imperial (U.S.) and Metric.
+The next is a conversion library to convert between the units of measure, assuming they will be stored internally as U.S., and finally there is a user profile to hold the information needed by the formulas.
+This results in 18 failing tests because the resulting objects need to be created and modified to satisfy the tests.